 Academic integrity is a serious issue that has been a growing problem at universities.
-I have a zero tolerance policy for breaches of academic integrity, including plagiarism and cheating.
+I have a zero tolerance policy for breaches of academic integrity, including plagiarism, self-plagiarism, and cheating.
 There are multiple video resources posted on our Canvas site that discuss plagiarism and how to properly quote and cite other people's work.
 With each assignment you complete you are pledging that you hold yourself and your classmates to the highest standards of academic integrity.
 I use an online tool called Turnitin to check student work for originality; in other words, your work should be in your own words and not copied from any source.
 Every student needs to watch the videos on plagiarism and on using Turnitin and needs to check their own Turnitin report, made available through the Canvas site automatically when you submit anything though assignments.
 You should submit assignments early enough to have time before the due date to make revisions to them if your Turnitin report shows areas of high similarity to online resources.
 Any student caught cheating or plagiarizing will be reported to the Dean of Students Office and will be subject to academic penalties in the course, at minimum.
+All assignments will be eligible to be run through Turnitin, even discussion posts, so please ensure you are paraphrasing and citing all submissions appropriately.